Avalara/swagger-ts-template/README.md

 # swagger-ts-template

-In-house solution to integrate swagger to a typescript codebase.
+In-house (quick n dirty) solution to integrate swagger to a typescript codebase.

   1. Generates a `d.ts` file containing the type definitions from a swagger `.json` file.